 Hi!
 I'm Marissa.

-I'm a writer, creative leader and strategic communications professional with more than 10 years' experience creating memorable content and experiences for brands, causes and government agencies.
+I'm a writer, creative leader and strategic communications professional with more than a decade of experience creating memorable content and experiences for brands, causes, and government agencies.

 I SOLVE PROBLEMS.

 From nationwide marketing campaigns to sell solar panels, to making experiential content accessible on mobile devices, or running digital initiatives that save taxpayers money, I find creative ways to deliver results.
 When my team hits a wall, I navigate bureaucracy like a boss to get things done.

 I'm a writer and editor at heart.
 I'm passionate about telling clear, compelling, data-driven stories that make authentic connections with human beings.
 My work gets regular people excited about products, issues, brands and organizations that affect and intersect with their lives.